Climate and Average Weather Year Round in Florissant Missouri, United States

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Florissant is May, with an average of 12.1 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 40% on May 21.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Florissant experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Florissant.
-The most rain falls during the 31 days centered around May 16, with an average total accumulation of 4.1 inches.
+The month with the most rain in Florissant is May, with an average rainfall of 4.1 inches.

-The least rain falls around January 24, with an average total accumulation of 1.4 inches.
+The month with the least rain in Florissant is January, with an average rainfall of 1.5 inches.

-The snowy period of the year lasts for 3.8 months, from November 24 to March 17, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 27, with an average total liquid-equivalent accumulation of 0.4 inches.
+The snowy period of the year lasts for 3.8 months, from November 24 to March 17, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Florissant is January, with an average snowfall of 3.5 inches.

 Florissant experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.1 months, from May 20 to September 24, during which time the comfort level is muggy, oppressive, or miserable at least 17% of the time.
-The muggiest day of the year is July 24, with muggy conditions 69% of the time.
+The month with the most muggy days in Florissant is July, with 20.6 days that are muggy or worse.